Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Introduction

-In summary, our contributions to this paper are as follows. \begin{itemize} \item We develop a purpose-built experimental testbed framework that implements a joint SDR and visual camera-based system for near real-time human pose detection and analytics. \item We design and propose a novel Correlated Knowledge Distillation (CKD) theory to rapidly track the changes in the physical environment by exploiting the multimodal correlation with fusion between RF and visual signals. \item We implement a tractable CKD model for private identification and predictions of human poses without feeding camera images. \end{itemize}
+\begin{itemize} \item We design and propose a novel Correlated Knowledge Distillation (CKD) theory to rapidly track the changes in the physical environment by exploiting the multimodal correlation with fusion between RF and visual signals. \end{itemize}